-10.2 Hypothesis Tests for a Population Proportion Objectives
+10.2A Hypothesis Tests for a Population Proportion with Simulation Objectives

-- 1. Explain the logic of hypothesis testing - 2.
-Test the hypotheses about a population proportion - 3.
-Test hypotheses about a population proportion using the binomial probability distribution.
+1. Explain the logic of the simulation method

+2. Test the hypotheses about a population proportion using the simulation method

 The material in Section 10.1 introduced the language of hypothesis testing.
 Now, we discuss a method for testing hypotheses about a population proportion.
-In these tests, the null hypothesis will be H_0 : $p = p_0$ versus one of three alternative hypotheses:
+In these tests, the null hypothesis will be $H_0$ : $p = p_0$ versus one of three alternative hypotheses: